Revolutionary-Games/Thrive/doc/setup_instructions.md

 - [nodejs](https://nodejs.org/en/download/).
 If you are on Linux you should use your OS's package manager to install nodejs.
 - eslint (with eslint-plugin-html) and stylelint.
 Install with npm once you have nodejs installed.
-On Windows: `npm install -g eslint stylelint eslint-plugin-html`.
+On Windows: `npm install -g eslint@5 stylelint eslint-plugin-html`.
 On Linux (you probably need to use `sudo`): `sudo npm install -g eslint stylelint eslint-plugin-html`